Last updated: March 24, 2023

 Let’s go through each of these steps in a bit more detail, keeping in mind that the process may differ slightly depending on which hammam you visit.

 The first step is to warm up the body before the cleansing process starts.
 As you enter the hammam, you will be given a towel (or similar) and perhaps a pair of slippers.

 Should you be naked?
 This somewhat depends on the Hammam.
-Some people choose to be naked underneath the towel, others prefer to wear swimmers.
-Do whatever makes you feel comfortable and don’t be afraid to ask if you’re not sure.
+Some people choose to be naked underneath the towel; others prefer to wear swimmers.
+Do whatever makes you feel comfortable, and don’t be afraid to ask if you’re unsure.

 You spend a little time in this warm room before you get called into the hot room.

 2. Cleansing (Hot Room)

 In the hot room, you’re asked to lie down on a flat surface, typically a marble-style platform or similar.
 The platform and the room are heated so that you will sweat.